rjspencer/docs/api.md

 ### Returning a single photo

 id
-:	the ID of the photo to return
+:	the id of the photo to return

-	possible values are any photo ID that belongs to the authenticated account
+	possible values are any photo id that belongs to the authenticated account

 	no default